Cima di Jazzi

 The Cima di Jazzi (English: Jazzi Peak) is a mountain of the Pennine Alps, located on the Swiss-Italian border, just north of Monte Rosa.
 It overlooks Macugnaga on its east (Italian) side.
 The west (Swiss) side is entirely covered by glaciers.

+Cima di Jazzi is a snow cap, the peak of the Weissgrats located north of the Y-shaped mountain rock corset.
+Jazzi is a common name in the Valais Alps and actually means mountain pasture.

 Geography

 The SOIUSA partition of the Alps places the mountain in the Monte Rosa group of the alpine subsection Eastern Aosta and Northern Valsesia Alps (Pennine Alps); its code is: I/B-9.III-A.3.a.